 - Legal cover

-We can arrange cover for all of your Holiday Homes, including buildings and contents, from our carefully selected insurers, chosen for their knowledge in holiday home insurance and properties abroad.
+We can arrange cover for all of your Holiday Homes, including buildings and contents, from our carefully selected insurers, chosen for their knowledge in holiday home insurance.

 *All features and benefits are subject to eligibility and underwriting criteria.

 To help you understand the value of holiday home insurance, here are some risks against which it helps to protect homeowners.

 If you own a holiday home, it’s smart to make sure that it’s protected against fire and other accidents.
 Since it’s your second home and you’re not there every day, it’s wise to make sure the value of the policy is enough to cover its rebuilding.

 If you leave furniture and appliances in your holiday home, it’s a good idea to invest in contents insurance too.
 Consider how much it would cost to replace these items in case of damage or burglary to arrive at an adequate sum insured.

 Moreover, your holiday home may be at risk from weather (for example, storm damage to the roof), as well as break-ins and burglaries.
 Standard holiday home policies cover you against theft or break-ins, and you can add accidental damage cover for an additional premium.

 Since holiday homes are left empty more often than standard homes, there is a higher risk of them being broken into.
 Installing an alarm and other security precautions may help with getting insurance and are a requirement with some insurers.